The foundation of Dubrovnik

 In the 7th century A.D., the Avars and Slavs invaded the Roman colony.
 The few surviving inhabitants took refuge in the nearby settlement of Rausium.
 Rausium became known as "Epidaurum, id est Ragusium" (referred to in 614 A.D. by an unknown geogapher in Ravenna - North Italy).
 Rich and thick oak woods surrounded the settlements, and the origin of the name Dubrovnik comes from the Slav word for oak - "dub".
 "Epidaurum, id est Ragusium" was under the suverainty of Byzantinium from 614 - 1205, and in that period strived by means of commerce and skillful diplomacy to preserve its freedom and independence.
 From the little settlement developed an important commercial city-state.
 The growing influence of the Slav element in the population eventually led the inhabitants of "Epidaurum, id est Ragusium" (in Italian: Ragusa) to name the city Dubrovnik.
 The oldest mention of the Slavic name for the city dates from 1189 A.D. (in the charter of Banus Kulin).

-History 2 History 1205 - 1526 Squares and palaces The City Map Map
+History 1205 - 1526 City Map